CRBT-Team/Purplet/docs/01-getting-started.md

 :::danger Experimental Technology Ahead!

-Purplet v2 is beta software.
+Purplet is extremely experimental software with a rapidly changing API.
+We do not recommend using it in production at this point.
+When v2.0 is released, the API will be stable, it will still be considered experimental until we can ensure it's stability.
 Proceed at your own risk, and please [report any issues you find on GitHub](https://github.com/CRBT-Team/Purplet/issues).

 :::